bitfsd/fsd_algorithm/README.md

 Our goal is to provide a simple implementation of the competition.
 For ease of use, most ros node use the ros standard message type to send/recieve.

 We will continue to open source our autonomous code, when this part is stable and simple enough.

+# Dataset and training

+Please visit this page for more details: [bitfsd/FSACOCO](https://github.com/bitfsd/FSACOCO)